 Children/youth: Possession, consumption, or being under the influence of alcohol and/or drugs is illegal and will be dealt with accordingly by CYS staff and/or referred to the Military Police.
-Smoking and the use of tobacco in any form (including vaping) are prohibited in CYS facilities or on CYS property.
+Smoking and the use of tobacco in any form (including vaping and e-cigarettes) are prohibited in CYS facilities or on CYS property.